 During the first semester, we will read Le Petit prince and use it to explore themes of choice, adulthood, war, friendship, love, responsibility, and death.
 Students will also be introduced to the Dialectic Essay, which they will use to analyze the relationship between the book and its 2015 film adaptation.
-For the second semester, the class will select one of two texts.
-No matter the choice, we will use the text to examine themes of morality, revenge, leadership, and identity.
+For the second semester, the class will use the book Les Misérables to examine themes of morality, revenge, leadership, and identity.
 By the end of the semester, we will transition to an examination of French art and cultural norms across francophone cultures.